Tanu-N-Prabhu/Python/README.md

 ---

 # Tech is Easy
-I Tanu Nanda Prabhu, always like simplifying complex things so that others can understand them more easily and better.
+<p align = "justify">I Tanu Nanda Prabhu, always like simplifying complex things so that others can understand them more easily and better.
 Researching is my passion, I go through a ton of videos, articles, and tutorials and conclude starting a repository that purely contains tips and tricks for using Google Sheets.
 I update this repository every week with tons of information that will make your life simple.
 I am also seeking help from people who want to contribute to my repository.
-Feel free to Fork it and add updates, I will consider it.
-Feel free to let me know of any changes, comments, concerns, and suggestions to my e-mail (tanunprabhu95@gmail.com).
+Feel free to Fork it and add updates, I will consider it.</p>

 ### [Tech Is Easy](https://github.com/Tanu-N-Prabhu/TechIsEasy)